-"GET WELL Dialysis Electric Chair" contributes to nursing care and welfare
+"Dialysis exercise therapy equipment" contributes to nursing care and welfare

-TACHI-S H&P Co., Ltd., a group company, is engaged in the nursing care and welfare products business.
+TACHI-S H&P Co., Ltd., is our group company, is engaged in the nursing care and welfare products business.
 It uses its knowledge as a seat manufacturer with the corporate objective of contributing to the improvement of welfare in an aging society.

-One of the products TACHI-S H&P has developed is the "GET WELL Dialysis Electric Chair."
+One of the products TACHI-S H&P has developed is the "Dialysis exercise therapy equipment."